microbit-sam/microbit-docs/docs/ble/partial-flashing-service.md

 ## Characteristic Commands
-The service consists of a single Bluetooth GATT characteristic that responds to a clients WRITE/WRITE WITHOUT RESPONSE request with a BLE Notification.
-The characteristic supports two commands: one to request Memory Map information, and one to write data to the flash.
+The service consists of a single Bluetooth GATT characteristic that responds to a client's WRITE WITHOUT RESPONSE request with a BLE Notification.
+The characteristic supports commands to: Read the REGION INFO i.e. request Memory Map information, WRITE DATA to the flash, inform the micro:bit that the sevice has reached END OF TRANSMISSION, obtain the MICROBIT STATUS (PFS version #, current m:b mode), and to RESET the micro:bit into either application (MakeCode) or BLE mode.

 ### Region Info Command

 The Region Info command is used to request information from the Memory Map.
-The client sends a WRITE or WRITE WITHOUT RESPONSE command with the control byte (byte 0) set to 0x00 (Region Info) and byte 1 set to the region ID:
+The client sends a WRITE WITHOUT RESPONSE command with the control byte (byte 0) set to 0x00 (Region Info) and byte 1 set to the region ID:

 #### Client Write Request